 The answer lies in properly resourced prisons for a smaller number of prisoners.Peter Dawson, director, Prison Reform Trust

-The figures come at a time when violence in prisons continues to escalate.
-The Government’s latest ‘safety in custody’ statistics, published today, reveal that assaults between prisoners and on staff, suicides and self-harm incidents all continued to increase in 2018, with some at ‘record highs’.
+The Government’s latest ‘safety in custody’ statistics, published today, reveal that violence in prisons continues to escalate, with assaults between prisoners and on staff, suicides and self-harm incidents all continuing to increase in 2018, with some at ‘record highs’.
 Assaults on staff rose by 29% on the previous year.

 A source working within the prison service conducting occupational mental health assessments said many of the referrals they have seen are due to “mental health issues around operational problems and incidents that happen at work causing staff upset and anxiety”.

 “You’ve also got the cohort where there is a lot of stuff going on away from work,” the source said.

 “Psychologically, the rule of thumb is, if one half of your life is working okay, you can normally deal with a whole bunch of difficulties in the other half.
 If work’s going great, you can usually put up with difficulties at home and vice versa, but it’s when both sides start to encroach on one another, that’s when people tip into not being able to cope so well.”

 The source added that referrals are made for both younger and older prison officers and both appear to have been impacted by the Government’s drive to recruit graduates to the role.

 Young and inexperienced prison officers “think they are there to change prisoners’ lives”, when the reality is much harsher, the source said.

 “There is this issue of the new recruitment policy, lots of new and inexperienced – in terms of life – young people are being recruited into the service and aren’t necessarily coping so well with the challenges it throws at them.